 - How various media platforms and other contextual aspects influence on the use of political humor?

 The project consists of three work packages (WP) to answer to the research questions.
 WP1 investigates how political decision-makers and experts are challenged by memes, WP2 explores political scandals derived from the use of political humor, and WP3 analyses the ways populist politicians exploit political humor in their communication.
-All work packages are carried out in Finland, Italy and Hungary, and in data collection and management digital and computational methods are applied.
-The research group members of POHU are Juha Herkman, Anniina Hyttinen, Jani Korhonen, Joonas Koivukoski, Salla-Maaria Laaksonen, Saija Räsänen, Janne Zareff ja Eero Voutilainen.
+All work packages are carried out in Finland, Estonia and Hungary, and in data collection and management digital and computational methods are applied.
+The research group members of POHU are Juha Herkman, Anniina Hyttinen, Jani Korhonen, Joonas Koivukoski, Salla-Maaria Laaksonen, Erfan Fatehi, Janne Zareff ja Eero Voutilainen.

-Juha Herkman (PhD, Adjunct Professor) is University Lecturer of Media and Communication Studies at the University of Helsinki.
+Juha Herkman (PhD) is Associate Professor of Media and Communication Studies at the University of Helsinki.
 Herkman has studied, among others, the relationship between populism and media, and he has published extensively on the topic in academic articles.
 Herkman is an author of a book A Cultural Approach to Populism (2022, Routledge), and he directs the project.

 Anniina Hyttinen (MA) is a sociologist and a doctoral scholar at the University of Helsinki.
 Hyttinen’s dissertation explores the Hungarian far-right, nationalism, and the possibilities of opposition in illiberal democracy, and also the use of political humor in resisting populism and authoritarian power.
 In POHU Hyttinen works in all Hungarian work packages.

-Joonas Koivukoski (MA) is a doctoral candidate at the University of Helsinki.
+Joonas Koivukoski (PhD) is a post-doctoral researcher at the University of Helsinki.
 Koivukoski’s dissertation deals with political humor in the current media landscape.
 Koivukoski works in all of the Finnish work packages.